 ❡ Toasts can be a wonderful educational tradition for your homeschool lunch or dinner table.
 We offer one each week — you can take it up, or make up one of your own (“To North American dinosaurs!”), or invite a different person to come up with one for each meal (“To unpredictability in toasting!”).
 What will you toast in your homeschool this week? 🥂

-🌍 🇲🇹 EVERYTHING FLOWS: The Mediterranean island of Malta is one of our countries-of-the-week, but as a small island-nation, it doesn’t have any true rivers.
-It does have quite a few valleys with intermittent streams and marshes, however, so our Weekly World River is Malta’s marshy Pwales Valley (Wied tal-Pwales).
-You can find its location in your recommended homeschool atlas, and you can read more about it in the Pwales Valley entry in Wikipedia or perhaps on your next visit to your local library.
+🌍 🇲🇼 EVERYTHING FLOWS: Malawi in southeastern Africa is one of our countries-of-the-week, so our Weekly World River is the South Rukuru River, one of the rivers that feeds into Lake Malawi.
+You can find its location in your recommended homeschool atlas, and you can read more about it in the South Rukuru River entry in Wikipedia or perhaps on your next visit to your local library.

 ❡ Children of Ocean: Why not do a homeschool study of world rivers over the course of the year?
 Take the one we select each week (above), or start with the river lists in the World Exploration & Geography section of your world almanac, and make it a project to look them all up in your atlas, or in a handy encyclopedia either online or on a weekly visit to your local library.
 A whole world of geographical learning awaits you. 🌎 🌍 🌏